otrack/cloud-computing-infrastructures/scaling/README.md

 ### 1.1 Overview

 The source code of Pdfmagic is is named pdfmagic.py.
-This file is written in Python and provided in the `pdfmagic` directory.
+This file is written in Python and provided under the `pdfmagic` directory.
 The service relies on the `convert` command as well as two external Python libraries:

  * [delegator](https://github.com/kennethreitz/delegator.py) is a utility library that allows to call a system sub-routine.